-Lambert with, among other things, a criminal violation of the FDCA for unlawful distribution of a new drug based upon evidence that Warner-Lambert promoted the drug Neurontin for unapproved uses).
+potential enforcement based on distribution of an unapproved drug.
+See 21 U.S.C. § 321(p) (defining a new drug as one whose composition has not been recognised by qualified experts as safe and effective for the intended use); 21 U.S.C. § 355(a).
 Potential penalties for misbranding violations include injunction proceedings, which may result in a consent agreement restraining company conduct, civil penalties, seizure proceedings, and even criminal prosecution.
 FDCA.
-See U.S.C. §§331, 333.
-As noted earlier, except with respect to extremely grave violations, FDA will typically issue an untitled or Warning Letter to a manufacturer prior to pursuing these sanctions.
+See U.S.C. § 331, 333.
+As noted earlier, except with respect to extremely grave violations, the FDA will typically issue an untitled or Warning Letter to a manufacturer prior to pursuing these sanctions.

-FDA is responsible for the enforcement of the FDCA and FDA regulations, although FDA must work with the Department of Justice to seek judicial review and action.
+The FDA is responsible for the enforcement of the FDCA and FDA regulations, although the FDA must work with the Department of Justice to seek judicial review and action.
 See 21 U.S.C.
 337(a).
-In the U.S., manufacturers are also under increasing scrutiny for advertising practices from various other parties, including state attorneys general and private plaintiffs such as payors and consumer groups, under a broad variety of legal theories.
+In the U.S., manufacturers are also under increasing scrutiny for advertising practices from various other parties, including state attorneys, and general and private plaintiffs such as payors and consumer groups, under a broad variety of legal theories.
 Unlike most criminal laws, the FDCA's criminal provisions prohibiting distribution of an unapproved new drug or a misbranded drug provide for "strict liability" for misdemeanour violations.
-In the context of prescription drug promotion and advertising, this means that the government need only prove beyond a reasonable doubt that: (1) a manufacturer caused a drug to be shipped into U.S. interstate commerce; (2) a manufacturer disseminated an advertisement; and (3) that the advertisement was truthful, misleading, or otherwise violative of the requirements of the FDCA.
-Further, additional penalties attach to knowing or intentional violations of the FDCA and the government may use violative advertising materials as evidence of unlawful intent.
+In the context of prescription drug promotion and advertising, this means that the government need only prove beyond a reasonable doubt that: (1) a manufacturer caused a drug to be shipped into U.S. interstate commerce; (2) a manufacturer disseminated an advertisement; and (3) that the advertisement was untruthful, misleading, or otherwise violative of the requirements of the FDCA.
+Further, additional penalties attached to knowing or intentional violations of the FDCA and the government may use violative advertising materials as evidence of unlawful intent.
 As discussed earlier, recent enforcement of FDCA criminal provisions governing advertising and other promotional activities has led to massive civil and criminal fines.
 These provisions also provide for liability of individuals who either actively participated in the violation or were in a position to prevent or correct the violation from occurring under the so-called "Park Doctrine".
 See United States v.
 Park, 421 U.S. 658 (1975) (holding that an individual may be held criminally responsible under the FDCA for acts committed by his subordinates, if he was in a position to prevent or correct a violation of the FDCA from occurring and failed to do so).
-For example, in a 2007 case against Purdue Frederick, the prosecutors charged Purdue's CEO, Chief Medical Officer, and Chief Legal Officer with strict liability violations of the FDCA for failing to prevent or correct their subordinate employees from violating the FDCA misbranding provisions.
+For example, in a remarkable 2007 case against Purdue Frederick, the prosecutors charged Purdue's CEO, Chief Medical Officer, and Chief Legal Officer with strict liability violations of the FDCA for failing to prevent or correct their subordinate employees from violating the FDCA misbranding provisions.
 See Information, United States v.
 Purdue Frederick Company, 1:07CR0029.
 (W.D.
 Wv.
-May 10, 2007.)
+May 10, 2007).

 Such cases continue to be pursued - often resulting in settlements in the hundreds of millions or even billions of dollars.
-However, as noted, the current First Amendment "free speech" case law has made it more difficult for FDA to bring actions based on a theory that unapproved use information is per se unlawful without demonstrating that such communications are actually false and misleading.
-This has resulted in an enforcement shift to focusing on cases that also include alleged violations of non-speech-related laws, such as the Anti-Kickback statute.
+However, as noted, the current First Amendment "free speech" case law has made it more difficult for the FDA to bring actions based on a theory that unapproved use information is per se unlawful without demonstrating that such communications are actually false and misleading.
+This has resulted in an enforcement shift to focusing on cases that also include alleged violations of non-speech-related laws, such as the Anti-Kickback Statute.